W4A16 Mixed-Precision Matrix Multiplication on Decoupled Architecture: Kernel Design and Memory Bottleneck Analysis for Ascend NPUs: Experimental Results

 Unlike NVIDIA GPUs, which benefit from multiple open-source libraries such as Marlin, BitBLAS, and ExLlama\cite{exllamav2} for W4A16 mixed-precision matrix multiplication, the Ascend NPU currently lacks any native or optimized implementation of this operation.
 To address this gap, we implement a data-parallel W4A16 kernel based on CATLASS, which serves as the benchmark for comparison in this paper.

-We evaluate the performance of INT4-weight × FP16-activation matrix multiplication kernel on the Ascend 910 NPU across a range of model dimensions and batch sizes, comparing two parallelization strategies: Split-K and Data Parallel.
+We evaluate the performance of the INT4-weight × FP16-activation matrix multiplication kernel on the Ascend 910 NPU across a range of practical matrix dimensions derived from OpenPangu, DeepSeek-R1, GLM-4.5 and LLaMA3.2 as well as different batch sizes, with a comparative analysis of two parallelization strategies: Split-K and Data Parallel.
 As shown in Figure~\ref{fig:2}, when $K$ is significantly larger than $N$, the Split-K strategy outperforms data-parallel approaches, and our method achieves a speedup ranging from $1.01\times$ to $1.74\times$.
 This is because Split-K can more effectively partition the computational workload across each cube core under such dimensional constraints.
 As the batch size (M) gradually increases, performance remains relatively stable.
 This occurs because the cube cores operate on matrix tiles as their fundamental processing granularity.
 Even when batch size is small, the input data is padded accordingly, which explains the limited acceleration benefit for small batch sizes.
 This behavior is observed in both Split-K and data-parallel methods.